-Images from the 1964 Master Plan, Moriece and Gary Landscape Architects two rescott Park is located in Portsmouth, NH, on the banks of the Piscataqua River, about six blocks from downtown and Market Square.
-Where maritime industry once proliferated the riverbanks of the park, retail shops, restaurants, and above-market rate housing has infiltrated.
-Fishing piers with private fishing boats are still present along this stretch of shoreline, which makes for highly engaging views that emanate seacoast heritage.
+rescott Park is located in Portsmouth, NH, on the banks of the Piscataqua River, about 6 blocks from downtown and the Market Square.
+Where maritime industry once proliferated the river banks the park, retail shops, restaurants, and above-market rate housing has infiltrated.
+Fishing piers with private fishing boats are still present along this stretch of shoreline which makes for highly engaging views that emanate seacoast heritage.
 Prescott Park has evolved not from one singular vision but from a community of voices in service of the people of Portsmouth.
 People come from outside Portsmouth to enjoy this park as well, but it is the character of place that these visitors find compelling.
 That character was built brick by brick over many years by many different hands starting with those of the Prescott Sisters and continuing through the present with the passionate labor of the park superintendent on a daily basis.